trimstray/the-practical-linux-hardening-guide/README.md

 - [Red Hat Enterprise Linux 7 Security Technical Implementation Guide (STIG)](https://www.stigviewer.com/stig/red_hat_enterprise_linux_7/)

   > The requirements are derived from the (NIST) 800-53 and related documents.

+Please also remember:

+  > _The Practical Linux Hardening Guide_ also contains my comments that may differ from certain industry principles.
+If you are not sure what to do please see **[Policy Compliance](#policy-compliance)**.

 ### The Importance of Hardening Linux